Holistic and Alternative Therapies for Lyme Disease

 Reference

 - How good nutrition can help you recover from Lyme disease.
 LymeDisease.org.
-2021 Available from: https://www.lymedisease.org/how-good-nutrition-can-help-you-recover-from-lyme-disease/
+2021 Available:https://www.lymedisease.org/how-good-nutrition-can-help-you-recover-from-lyme-disease/

 - Lyme Disease Treatment | Prognosis for Lyme Patients after Treatment.
 Johns Hopkins Medicine Lyme Disease Research Center.
 2023.
 Available from: https://www.hopkinslyme.org/lyme-disease/treatment-and-prognosis-of-lyme-disease